-Portugal itself has strong trades unions, and many sectors of the economy operate under collective agreements, which have more impact on work-place conditions than the law as such.
+Madeira is part of Portugal and part of the EU, and is therefore subject to a full and growing array of social and worker legislation.
+Portugal itself has strong trade unions, and many sectors of the economy operate under collective agreements, which have more impact on workplace conditions than the law as such.

 Amended in 2009, the Labour Code contains detailed provisions for collective agreements, adhesion agreements and arbitration rewards.
-The law also provides for company agreements, ie. agreements made between a trade union and an employer with regard to a single enterprise.
+The law also provides for company agreements, i.e.. agreements made between a trade union and an employer with regard to a single enterprise.